wexoag/platform/changelog/_unreleased/2024-11-07-open-correct-image-in-pdp-zoom-modal.md

 author_github: @runelaenen
 ---
 # Storefront
-* Changed the logic of focussing the correct slide in case the slider is already initialized to use same logic as when the slider is first opened.
+* Changed the `ZoomModalPlugin` logic of focussing the correct slide in case the slider is already initialized to use same logic as when the slider is first opened.